 In other words, it encountered a severe problem and shut off to prevent further damage.
 It’s important to note that some older Kenwood Stereos don’t have the display feature.
 They can enter protect mode without you even noticing.

 Overall, if you see “PROTECT,” your receiver might have an internal short, or the speaker has developed a mechanical problem.
 It’s also possible that your speaker wiring has a problem or your speaker impedance is low, but you are trying to play your music at a high volume for an extended period.

 As we’ve seen, you can reset your Kenwood Car Stereo using at least one of the two popular methods to fix this.

 Kenwood Stereo Security Code

 Kenwood sets these codes to protect their car stereos from theft.
 Whenever you disconnect your stereo from the battery system of your car, the security check activates.
-The security feature can lock you out of your stereo after repairing activity under the hood or any other time.
+The security feature can lock you out of your stereo after repairing activity under the hood or at any other time.

 If this happens, you can try some standard security codes or contact the previous owner.
 That’s not all.
 As a matter of last resort, you can use the tips above to reset your car stereo.

-  How Can I Spot and Fix Kenwood Car Stereo overheating?
+How Can I Spot and Fix Kenwood Car Stereo Overheating?